Ma-Marcinowski/Identificational-Model/README.md

          * Vide 1.
 Model v1.0 (two FC layers);

          * Vide 2.
-Model v1.1 (two FC layers, but analogous in size to the v2.1);
+Model v1.1 (two FC layers, but analogous in size and activation to the v2.1);

          * Vide 3.
-Model v1.2 (three FC layers, but analogous in size to the v2.2);
+Model v1.2 (three FC layers, but analogous in size and activation to the v2.2);

          * Vide 4.
-Model v1.3 (three FC layers, but analogous in size to the v2.3);
+Model v1.3 (three FC layers, but analogous in size and activation to the v2.3);

          * Vide 5.
-Model v1.4 (three FC layers, but analogous in size to the v2.4);
+Model v1.4 (three FC layers, but analogous in size and activation to the v2.4);

      * Models restricted by supervised features extraction, tasked with author identification (type v2):